shashikaruu/dean12.github.io/_posts/2015-8-1-Logistic-Regression-and-Breast-Cancer.md

 title: Logistic Regressions and Breast Cancer
 ---

-Using R to diagnose samples as either malignant or benign.
+Using R to train a classifier to separate between malignant and benign tumors.

 #### Examining the data